If an individual dies without a valid Will in place, the rules of intestacy decide who benefits from the deceased’s estate.

 A Deed of Family Arrangement

-In order for a Deed of Family Arrangement to be valid, a number of conditions must be met:
+For a Deed of Family Arrangement to be valid, several conditions must be met:

-• all affected beneficiaries and executors agree, and all beneficiaries are over the age of 18;
+• all affected beneficiaries and executors agree, and all beneficiaries are over 18

 • to ensure that the deed is effective for IHT purposes the Capital Taxes Office should be informed within six months of the deed being created; and,